TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric-contract/README.md

 peer chaincode invoke -n flogo_cc -c '{"Args":["put_record","user_txn_1","hello_1","SHA256","hash_1"]}' -C myc --transient "{\"secret\": \"$SECRET\", \"pin\": \"$PIN\"}" peer chaincode invoke -n flogo_cc -c '{"Args":["put_records","[{\"user_txn_id\":\"trans_1\",\"data\":\"hello_1\"}]"]}' -C myc --transient "{\"secret\": \"$SECRET\"}"
 ```

+Note that the above tests did not invoke transactions that use Flogo Enterprise functions, because we did not include those functions in the chaincode build.
+To use the Flogo Enterprise functions at runtime, we must make the source code of `$FLOGO_ROOT/2.4/lib/core/src/git.tibco.com` available in github, and then build the chaincode with imports of the funciton packages, e.g., [fe_functions.go](../shim/fe_functions.go).